testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/while-loop.md

  6. This will open up a side panel

- 7. In this side panel, click on While loop
+ 7. In this side panel, click on **While loop**.

 ![step type while loop when creating a while loop in Testsigma](https://docs.testsigma.com/images/while-loop/step-type-while-loop.png)

- 8. This will add a while condition in your test step
+ 8. This will add a while condition in your test step.

 ![types of while loop that can be added when creating a while loop in Testsigma](https://docs.testsigma.com/images/while-loop/types-of-while-loop.png)